Organizational Regulations of Fyziklani

 - The resolution of any disputable situations and problems, which aren’t specified in the Regulations or the Rules, is decided by the head organizer or an organizer commissioned by the head organizer.

 ARTICLE 7: ONLINE CENTRAL ROUND

 - Serious circumstances leading to the announcement of online form of the central round (see Art.
-6 point 3) might be severe safety risks related to an in-person form, obligatory regulations of mass gatherings, sudden inability of a large number of the organisers (e.g. disease, …), sudden termination of the contract with the landlord renting the venue and other serious circumstances.
+6 point 3) might be severe safety risks related to an in-person form, obligatory regulations of mass gatherings, sudden inability of a large number of the organizers (e.g. disease, …), sudden termination of the contract with the landlord renting the venue and other serious circumstances.

 - The online form of the central round must be approved by the committee.

 - The online form of central round is directed by the rules for online form of competition.

 - Neither the contestants nor other people have any right to compensation if the venue is changed to online.

 - The responsibility for safety and protection of health of students during travel to and from the competition lies on the school sending the students to the competition, unless it reached a different agreement with the legal representatives.

 - During the competition, the organizer ensures the safety and protection of health of participants at the location of the competition, from the opening of the competition to its closing.

 ARTICLE 9: CLOSING PROVISIONS